 Racing Rules Changes

-Download the Standard Tour Rules document containing common items from the Notice of Race and Sailing Instructions that apply at all AWMRT events along with the AWMRT Rule Changes, AWMRT Calls and Championship Points System.
-View online - http://issuu.com/awmrt/docs/2014_awmrt_standard_tour_rules_v1.2
+View the Standard Tour Rules document online, containing common items from the Notice of Race and Sailing Instructions that apply at all WMRT events along with the WMRT Rule Changes, WMRT Calls and Championship Points System.

 The start is critical